the-carlisle-group/APL2XL/APLSource/Docs/architecture.md

 General Style Rules:

+- .NET core's Zip library is the only acceptable dependency.
+All code which introduces further dependencies must be announced, and approved.
 - `APL2XL` must be compatible with both `link` and `AcreTools`
 - `APL2XL` extensions must be `(⎕IO ⎕ML)←0 1` compliant.
 - `APL2XL` functions must be written as Dfns.
 - `APL2XL` must be importable irrespective of context.
+- `APL2XL` must maintain a functional style unless not possible to do so.
+Object-oriented code should be considered undesirable.
 - All tests executed by `APL2XL/APLSource/Tests/RunAll.aplf` must pass before a merge request or a commit will be accepted into the master branch.
 - New features, extensions, modifications, or maintenance must maintain all preexisting functionality.